grepeverything/Solana-Paper-Wallet-with-Staking/index.md

 ```
 **Note** The `-s` or `--silent` option omits the printing of the seed phrase on the screen.
 The seed phrase is not required for the nonce account or the stake account.

-The hot wallet will fund the nonce account and be delegated as the nonce authority.
+The hot wallet will fund the nonce account and be delegated as the nonce authority as it is set as the default keypair in the config.

 Create and fund the nonce account (0.0015 SOL for rent):